Table of contents

 Tani-otoshi (Тани Отоши) — Задняя ...

-Put own leg behind Uke’s legs and move Uke backwards for own leg to tackle him.
+Put own leg behind Uke’s legs and move Uke backward for own leg to tackle him.
+The tackling leg should be low.

 video

-Instead of falling straight with butt on ground, you can fall backwards with Uke while holding him around the chest area to exert even more force.
+Instead of falling vertically with butt on ground, you can fall backwards with Uke while holding him around the chest area to exert even more force.
 Use your arms to turn Uke into your tackling leg.
-However, by mistake, you could fall on your back while opponent on his side, thus while falling you need to turn for you to end on your side and opponent on his back.

 Kata Guruma

-The regular version of ‘Kata Guruma’ grabs Uke’s legs to place him on Tori’s shoulders while standing straight.
+The regular version of Kata Guruma grabs Uke’s legs to place him on Tori’s shoulders while standing straight.
 Thus it is an illegal technique in competition.

 Below I will describe a legal variant where no legs are grabbed.
+We may call this variation side Kata Guruma.

 video